Series: Madison Cruz Mystery #5

-Madison shook her head.
-If the client booked it that long ago it meant he knew for a month he was going to be breaking up with his fiancé at their engagement party.
-He’d let Kate plan the party, invite the guests… and somehow he’d never let on what he was really thinking.
+“Unbelievable,” she muttered.
+If the client booked it that long ago, then he had known for a month that he was going to break up with his fiancée at their engagement party.
+He’d let Kate plan the party, invite the guests… and somehow he’d never let slip what he was really thinking.

 She pulled at a grocery cart with her free hand, setting her purse inside, then entered the store.

 Madison shook her head as she pushed her cart down the bread aisle.
 “That poor woman just got the cruelest breakup.
 She was humiliated in front of all her friends.”
-After a longing look at the raisin bread, she made herself pick up a cheaper bread on sale, and put it in her cart.
+After a longing look at the raisin bread, she made herself put cheap sale bread in the cart, instead.

 “He owes me more money.
 I’m gonna add extra charges to his card.”

-Annoyed with what Phil said, she tossed things into her cart without checking prices.
+Annoyed at Phil, she tossed items into her cart without checking prices.
 “Is that all you can think about?
 Some things are more important than money, you know.”